 It inculcates necessary communication and managerial skills which is highly valued in the corporate world.
 Being an engineer, one is expected to be soundly conversant with all the technical know-how, however, one may find themselves lacking in managerial and communicative skills which are indispensable for acquiring a top position in any organization.
 A good B school imbues in its students a valuable skill set which includes effectiveness in teamwork, leadership skills, creative problem-solving skills, and critical analysis.
 An MBA degree polishes all such skills which the student finds extremely useful once they enter any organization.
 Some people often end up wondering, is MBA harder than engineering?
 Well, with the perks involved in the degree, these questions surely cease to exist.

-Do you want to make your way up your career ladder rapidly?
+Do you want to make your way up the career ladder rapidly?